Alexia Putellas: 2021–22

 Following the departure of captain Vicky Losada, Putellas overtook first-captain duties at the beginning of the 2021–22 season.
-In August 2021, she was nominated as a UEFA Women's Player of the Year Finalist alongside Barcelona teammates Lieke Martens and Jennifer Hermoso.
+In August 2021, she was nominated as a UEFA Women's Player of the Year finalist alongside Barcelona teammates Lieke Martens and Jennifer Hermoso.
 Putellas was given the award later in the month, becoming the first Spanish woman to win it.
 In September 2021, Putellas renewed her Barcelona contract for three more years until 2024.
-On 25 September, she scored one of the fastest-ever hat-tricks in her club's history after she netted three goals in four minutes in her side's 8–0 thrashing of Valencia, one of which was scored from 40-yards.
-In the month of October, Putellas kicked off Barcelona's 2021–22 UEFA Women's Champions League campaign by scoring their second goal in a 4-1 group stage win against Arsenal.
+On 25 September, she scored one of the fastest-ever hat-tricks in her club's, and Spanish women's football, history after she netted three goals in four minutes in her side's 8–0 defeat of Valencia, one of which was scored from 40 yards.
+In the month of October, Putellas kicked off Barcelona's 2021–22 UEFA Women's Champions League campaign by scoring their second goal in a 4–1 group stage win against Arsenal.
 That same month, she was listed as a nominee for the 2021 Ballon d'Or Féminin, the first Ballon d'Or nomination of her career.
 In November, Putellas scored 3 goals in two Champions League group stage matches against Hoffenheim.
-She finished the 2021-22 UWCL group stage with 5 goals.
+She finished the 2021–22 UWCL group stage with 5 goals.

 On 29 November 2021, Putellas was awarded the 2021 Ballon d'Or Féminin.
 She became the first Spanish woman to win any World Player of the Year/Ballon d'Or award, and was the first Spaniard since Luis Suárez in 1960 to win a Ballon d'Or.
 She dedicated the award to her father and thanked her teammates.
-In January of the following year, Putellas was named as the winner of FIFA's The Best Womens Player Award, the second FC Barcelona Femení player to win the award after Lieke Martens in 2017.
-Days later, Putellas scored a 91st-minute winner in a 1-0 match against Real Madrid in the semifinals of the 2021–22 Supercopa Femenina.
-She later started and played 65 minutes of the Supercopa Femenina final, which ended 7-0 in Barcelona's favor against Atlético Madrid.
+In January of the following year, Putellas was named as the winner of FIFA's The Best Women's Player Award, the second FC Barcelona Femení player to win the award after Lieke Martens in 2017.
+Days later, Putellas scored a 91st-minute winner in a 1–0 match against Real Madrid in the semi-finals of the 2021–22 Supercopa Femenina.
+She later started and played 65 minutes of the Supercopa Femenina final, which ended 7–0 in Barcelona's favor against Atlético Madrid.